arijitthegame/Quantum-Hamiltonians/README.md

 # Quantum-Hamiltonians
-Accompanying code for the paper "Learning Potentials of Quantum Systems using Deep Neural Networks" by Sehanobish and Corzo et al.
+Accompanying code for the paper "Learning Potentials of Quantum Systems using Deep Neural Networks" by Sehanobish, Corzo, Kara and van Dijk.